 How do I define my 4C curls?

-Can I wear 4C hair in protective styles?
+Is it possible to have 4C hair in protective styles?